Why do we need a National register – the current system seems to work fine?

 Can I undertake any training in order to join the National register or can I only take training from certain organisations?

 You can receive training from any training provider (organisation or individual) which is providing training in diagnostic spirometry.
-The ARTP has set up a new training programme which is a mix of online study, and a half day practical skills workshop – the National ARTP spirometry programme.
-This is managed by the Institute of Clinical Science and Technology https://www.clinicalscience.org.uk/national-artp-spirometry-programme/.
-ARTP accredited trainer/assessors are involved in delivering the half day practical skills workshops which are part of the ARTP accredited blended learning programme (except for Interpretation only where there is no need to attend).
+The ARTP has set up a new training programme, endorsed by PCRS which is an online programme; supported by a half day practical skills workshop (for Full and Foundation) – the National ARTP spirometry programme.
+This is managed by the Institute of Clinical Science and Technology.
+ARTP-accredited trainer/assessors are involved in delivering the half day practical skills workshops which are part of the ARTP-accredited blended learning programme (except for Interpretation only where there is no need to attend).

 I have been interpreting spirometry for many years and it would be a waste of time for me to attend training.
 What impact will this have on me?